sauce-archives/screenshot-stitching/README.md

 ## Testing with ABP on

-* Set `TESTOBJECT_APP_ID` to an array, the first element of which is the ID of your web test, and the second of which is the ID of the
+* Set `TESTOBJECT_APP_ID` to comma separated list of values, the first element of which is the ID of your web test, and the second of which is the ID of the
 Adblock Plus app, which will be installed as a dependency.
-For example, `TESTOBJECT_APP_ID=['1', '2']`
+For example, `TESTOBJECT_APP_ID=1,2`
 * Set `TESTOBJECT_DEVICE` to `iPhone_6S_Plus_16GB_real_ABP_on_private`

 ## Running test